 Unless otherwise stated, Mobility Restrictions only apply to 3GPP access and wireline access, they do not apply to other non-3GPP accesses.

-The UE and the network shall override Mobility restriction whenever accessing the network for regulatory prioritized services like Emergency services and MPS.
+The UE and the network shall override Mobility restriction as specified in clause 5.16.4.3 when accessing the network for Emergency Services.
+For MPS and MCX, service area restriction does not apply as specified in TS 24.501 [47].

 Service Area restrictions and handling of Forbidden Areas for CM-IDLE state and, for CM-CONNECTED state when in RRC Inactive state are executed by the UE based on information received from the core network.
 Mobility Restrictions for CM-CONNECTED state when in RRC-Connected state are executed by the radio access network and the core network.